Retiring in Canada: RRSP, TFSA, CPP & OAS

 The maths of RRSP vs TFSA is symmetric if your marginal tax rate is identical going in and coming out.
 In practice it isn't — which is why the choice matters:

 - RRSP wins when your working-life marginal rate is higher than your retirement rate (typical for higher earners).
-Tax refund can be reinvested for extra compounding.
+The tax refund can be reinvested for extra compounding.

 - TFSA wins for lower-income savers, those already at maximum RRSP, and anyone wanting withdrawals that don't trigger the OAS clawback or GIS reduction.